nanoframework/Json.NetMF/README.md

 // Output: {"a string":"hello world","a null":null,"a bool":true,"a number":1,"an array":[1,2,3]}
  ```

 Other objects will be serialized using their public properties.
 Only properties that have a public getter will be serialized.
-The getter method must not be virtual or abstract and must return an object that is not abstract, a delegate or be of MethodInfo type.

 DateTime objects can be serialized, and their format in JSON will be ISO 8601 format by default.